 Delay/Disruption Tolerant Networking (DTN)

-DTN is a collection of protocols that extends the terrestrial Internet to form a “Solar System Internet.”
 In the terrestrial Internet, multiple individual links connect together an end-to-end path using Internet Protocol (IP) routers.
+An end-end path is always available, delays are short (a few 10’s-100’s of milliseconds) and error rates are very low.

-In the terrestrial internet, an end-end path is always available, delays are short (a few milliseconds) and error rates are very low.
-The “IP” of the Solar System Internet is the Bundle Protocol (BP), which is the core of the DTN suite.
+Unfortunately, the protocols used for short, reliable links do not work well when extended to the longer distances used in space.
+The links may not be as reliable, and the longer delays are unworkable with protocols that intend to provide once only, in order, delivery and require acknowledgments.

-The Solar System Internet works by connecting multiple individual hops into an end-to-end path with Bundle Protocol (BP) routers.
-A hop may use a variety of protocols including IP.
-The solar system end-to-end path is rarely available owing to disruptions and outages of individual links; delays are potentially very long (traditionally intolerable) as a consequence of Solar System geometry (minutes to days) and error rates are often high.
+Delay/disruption tolerant networking is an approach to overcome these problems.
+The core of the DTN suite is the Bundle Protocol (BP).
+DTN works by connecting multiple individual hops into an end-to-end path with Bundle Protocol (BP) Agents that use the DTN “store and forward” router function.
+A single hop between BP Agents may use a variety of link layer protocols, possibly including IP, to provide the link between Bundle Agents.
+A continuous solar system end-to-end path is rarely available owing to disruptions and outages of individual links; delays are potentially very long (traditionally intolerable) as a consequence of Solar System geometry (minutes to days) and error rates are often high.

-The BP routers operate with a store-and-forward model in which data in the form of bundles are held until the next hop becomes available.
+The BP Agents operate with a store-and-forward model in which data in the form of bundles are held at a node until the next hop becomes available.
 If the next hop is available and there are no pending bundles, bundles will pass through a BP router with minimal latency.
 In order to limit network loading from bundles existing for too long, bundle protocol has a Time To Live (TTL) feature that is defined by time with a DTN epoch of January 1, 2000.
 This is different from an IP network TTL that is based on router hops.
 The precise definition of the lifetime is, “the time at which the bundle’s payload will no longer be useful.”
 In addition, BP version 7 supports a Hop Count Block (HCB – type 10) that is more equivalent to the internet TTL as a safety mechanism.
 The HCB purpose is to remove bundles with a persistent forwarding error from the network.

-The current IRTF RFC 5050, BP version 6 [38] defines TTL in SI units for seconds and nanoseconds.
-The CCSDS BP Standard [37] further defines it such that it be limited by the resolution of the Command and Data Handling (C&DH) subsystem that hosts the bundle router.
-This version of the bundle protocol is being deprecated and the definition of DTN time in BP version 7 [39] will be defined in SI units for seconds and milliseconds; e.g., milliseconds from start of January 1, 2000.
+The current IRTF RFC 5050, BP version 6 [35] defines TTL in SI units for seconds and nanoseconds.
+The CCSDS BP Standard [34] further refines it such that it be limited by the time resolution of the Command and Data Handling (C&DH) subsystem that hosts the BP Agent.
+This version of the bundle protocol is being deprecated and the definition of DTN time in BP version 7 [36] will be defined in SI units for seconds and milliseconds; e.g., milliseconds from start of January 1, 2000.
 A new concept has also been defined: bundle age extension block (BAEB – type 7).
 This concept is used to determine a TTL for bundles originating at nodes that lack accurate clocks.
 For example, if a node is in a power conservation mode or otherwise unavailable, its clock may be inaccurate.
 The bundle age is calculated using the BAEB rather than from the difference between current time and bundle creation time.
 The BAEB contains the number of milliseconds that have elapsed between the time the bundle was created and time at which it was most recently forwarded, an accumulating count.